RedHat-Healthcare/Demos-iDaaS/Connect-HL7/README.md

 Server socket (one socket per datatype) and typically stay connected.
 2. The HL7 client will send a single HL7 based transaction to the HL7 server.
 3. iDAAS Connect HL7 will do the following actions:<br/>
     a.
 Receive the HL7 message.
 Internally, it will audit the data it received to a specifically defined topic.<br/>
     b.
 The HL7 message will then be processed to a specifically defined topic for this implementation.
 There is a specific topic pattern -  for the facility and application each data type has a specific topic define for it.
-    For example: MCTN_MMS_ADT, MCTN_MMS_ORM, etc. <br/>
+    For example: Admissions: MCTN_MMS_ADT, Orders: MCTN_MMS_ORM, Results: MCTN_MMS_ORU, etc.. <br/>
     c.
 An acknowledgement will then be sent back to the hl7 client (this tells the client he can send the next message, if the client does not get this in a timely manner it will resend the same message again until he receives an ACK).<br/>
     d.
 The acknowledgement is also sent to the auditing topic location.<br/>

-# Running
+# Start The Engine!!!

 This section covers the running of the solution.
+There are several options to start the Engine Up!!!

-## Kafka Server To Connect To
+## Step 1: Kafka Server To Connect To
 In order for ANY processing to occur you must have a Kafka server running that this accelerator is configured to connect to.
 Please see the following files we have included to try and help: <br/>
 [Kafka](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/Kafka.md)<br/>
 [KafkaWindows](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/KafkaWindows.md)<br/>

+## Step 2: Running the App: Maven or Code Editor
+This section covers how to get the application started.

-## Design Pattern/Accelerator Configuration
+### Design Pattern/Accelerator Configuration
 All iDaaS Design Pattern/Accelelrators have application.properties files to enable some level of reusability of code and simplfying configurational enhancements.<br/>
 In order to run multiple iDaaS integration applications we had to ensure the internal http ports that the application uses.
 In order to do this we MUST set the server.port property otherwise it defaults to port 8080 and ANY additional